-Annual Planning Part 1: Strategic Thinking Session
+Annual Planning Part 1: Long Term Strategic Planning Session

-Annual Planning Part 2: Execution Planning Session
+Annual Planning Part 2: Quarterly Execution Planning Session

 When you design your annual planning agenda, be sure to include time to review and refine your core strategy.
 Not sure which elements of your core strategy need work?
 If you are a Rhythm client, your consultant can diagnose which elements need attention now based on the opportunities or challenges you are currently facing.
+If you aren't simply take a look at the biggest challenges facing your company over the next year.
+What are the strengths and weakness of your company to meet those challenges?
+You may need to create some action items for team members to brainstorm on these issues, or gather data to create a effective planning session.

-Spend time revisiting your 3-5 year financial targets and your Winning Moves, or revenue growth strategies to double your top line over the next 3-5 years.
+Spend time revisiting your 3-5 year financial targets and your Winning Moves, or revenue strategic initiatives to double your top line revenue over the next 3-5 years.
 You should be working on these strategies throughout the year, having discussions about whether your assumptions are panning out during your weekly or monthly think rhythms.
 But, your annual planning session is a great time to revisit moves that are currently being executed and answer key questions, like “What adjustments do we need to make in our execution of this strategy?
 Is there a way to make it even more successful?”
 Or, “Is this really a losing move that we need to stop working on?”
 You should also be sure you have a few potential Winning Moves on your idea bench at all times.
 You may need to spend some time brainstorming potential new Winning Moves for the future.

 After you’ve worked on your strategy, it’s time to move to execution planning for the next year.
 If your strategy is the “what,” then execution planning is the “how.”
 For a complete Annual Plan, we recommend documenting a Main Focus for the year along with success criteria, Targets and Critical Numbers for the year, and 3-5 key Annual Initiatives with Red-Yellow-Green success criteria.